 Well actually, my real home is Caloundra – a medium sized surfing town on the southern end of the Sunshine Coast.
 On the opposite and northern end of the Sunshine Coast, you’ve got Noosa.
 Anything in between counts as the coast too.
-This entire metropolitan area accounts for nearly 300 000 Australians and there are many ways you can drive to Noosa.
+This entire metropolitan area accounts for nearly 300 000 Australians and there are many ways you can drive to the Noosa fairy pools.
 Yes that’s right.
 I said ‘drive’.
 If you come from a highly efficient, developed and adequately equipped country with fantastic infrastructure, you’ll laugh at Australia.
 The Sunshine Coast isn’t properly supported by train, so apart from a freezing cold and insanely long bus trip, you’re best off driving.

 If you’re a follower of my last entries, you’ll know that I’m a big supporter of taking the back roads for that scenic view.

 Here are the possible ways you can drive to Noosa:

 - Start in Maleny, then drive through Montville, Flaxton, Mapleton, Yandina then Eumundi before approaching Noosa’s neighbouring region Noosaville.
 These first few towns make up the ‘Hinterland’ region on the Coast, which is a notoriously lush and green area.
 It’s consistently around 3-5 degrees cooler up in the Hinterland and it gets a lot of rainfall.
 As you can imagine, it has a huge wedding market.
 I’m even getting married there in August this year!
 (Did you know the word ‘Hinterland’ is actually a German word meaning ‘behind the land’, which makes sense… because it’s up the mountain range, behind the coastline.)